-- Consideration is given to the digital age in all our projects. - From a physical connectivity perspective the waterfront is connected by controlled pedestrian intersections/crossings, flat easy to walk surfaces, the integration of the Great Harbour Way, and the work being done on the Queens Wharf Master Plan and connections back to the city.
+- Wi-fi broadband coverage is available across the waterfront. - From a physical connectivity perspective the waterfront is connected by controlled pedestrian intersections/crossings, flat easy to walk surfaces, the integration of the Great Harbour Way, and the Queens Wharf Master Plan and connections back to the city.